Murdoch dines with British anti-EU leader, critics cry foul

 In January, Murdoch, the chairman and chief executive officer of News Corp, dined with George Osborne, Britain's finance minister, Boris Johnson, London's mayor, and Michael Gove, the education secretary, in similar circumstances.

-Roy Greenslade, Professor of Journalism at London's City University, said the Farage meeting showed that Murdoch's evidence to an official inquiry into media ethics set up after a phone hacking scandal was at odds with his own behavior.
+Roy Greenslade, Professor of Journalism at London's City University, said the Farage meeting showed that Murdoch's evidence to an official inquiry into media ethics set up after a phone hacking scabdal was at odds with his own behaviour.

 "He's playing politics, something he says he doesn't do," Greenslade told Reuters.
 "At the inquiry he said politicians seek him out, but here he is seeking them out."